redhat-openstack/website/source/documentation/packstack-all-in-one-diy-configuration.html.md

 *   An example line.
 *   Example output.

-***packstack*' is the exception to this convention.
-The general form of the command is not relevant and the volume of output is quite large.**
+'' **packstack** is the exception to this convention.
+The general form of the command is not relevant and the volume of output is quite large.''

 #### Non-OpenStack Commands